 That’s why using Mondays’ panty liners, that are 100% organic cotton, are so much better for your vulva (and the planet).

-This a great fun evening spent painting the beauty of the vulva.
+This a fun evening spent painting the beauty of the vulva.
 It is an opportunity to dabble in a artistic creativity, learn more about vulvas, but most importantly it is a safe and wonderful opportunity to share experiences and celebrate this part of your body.
 The events are super popular and lead to the most beautiful and diverse creations, a real life reminder of how unique we all are – even down there.